Rjvfelix/VirtuGasy/README.md

 #### Xposed Support
-- BlackBox has supported Xposed Modules.
+- VirtuGasy has supported Xposed Modules.
-- BlackBox has hidden Xposed Framework, [Xposed Checker](https://www.coolapk.com/apk/190247) and [XposedDetector](https://github.com/vvb2060/XposedDetector) can't detect it.
+- VirtuGasy has hidden Xposed Framework, [Xposed Checker](https://www.coolapk.com/apk/190247) and [XposedDetector](https://github.com/vvb2060/XposedDetector) can't detect it.

 ## How to contribute to this project
 ### This project is divided into two modules
 - app module, it is used to achieve UI and deal with user action.
-- Bcore module, this module is the core of BlackBox, it is used to achieve all functionalities.
+- Bcore module, this module is the core of VirtuGasy, it is used to achieve all functionalities.

 You can contribute to this project by making pull requests.
 ### About pull requests